-As fitness professionals we are always on the look out for ways to improve one thing and one thing primarily: that is, results.
-In this business, if you don’t get results, you don’t have a business.
-In this post, you will learn why shoulder issues are so prevalent, why you should care about the upper extremity mismatch and how this information will improve the results of your training sessions.
-Ultimately, a better understanding of the shoulder girdle, along with an understanding of the upper extremity mismatch, will enable you to more safely and effectively train the upper body without risk of shoulder injury.
+As fitness professionals we are always on the look out for ways to improve one thing: results.
+In medical professional world, if you don’t produce results, you don’t have a business.
+In this post, you will learn why shoulder issues are so prevalent, why you should care about the upper extremity mismatch, and how this information will improve the results of your training sessions.
+Ultimately, a better understanding of the shoulder girdle and upper extremity mismatch will enable you to more safely and effectively train the upper body without risk of shoulder injury.

 The glenohumeral joint, or shoulder joint, is inherently unstable.
 This is caused by poor joint congruency and it allows humans to have great shoulder mobility.
 A review of the shoulder girdle anatomy demonstrates the most significant upper extremity mismatches.

 One mismatch can be attributed to the switch in our shoulder blade position that occurred as we became bipedal.
 Our shoulder blades changed from facing upward to facing more sideways.
 Subsequently, this seemingly small change made overhead motion more difficult due to the position of the acromion process.
 The process is now positioned to impinge the superior rotator cuff tendons with overhead motion.